-Situated at the southwest tip of the Cape May peninsula, The South Cape May Meadows Preserve, includes over 200 acres of critical habitat in the globally renowned birding hot spot of Cape May, NJ.
-The preserve is replete with dunes, freshwater wetlands, meadows, ponds, and a full mile of protected beach.
-The Cape May peninsula acts as a funnel for birds migrating along the Atlantic Flyway and the land protected there provides foraging and resting habitat for birds before they cross Delaware Bay.
+Situated at the southwest tip of the Cape May peninsula, the South Cape May Meadows Nature Preserve includes more than 200 acres of critical habitat in the globally renowned birding hot spot of Cape May, New Jersey.
+The peninsula acts as a funnel for birds migrating along the Atlantic Flyway.
+The land protected there provides foraging and resting habitat for birds before they cross Delaware Bay.

 Location: West Cape May Borough, Lower Township, Cape May County